Tips for Visiting the Berlin Gendarmenmarkt Christmas Market

 About the Gendarmenmarkt Christmas Market Berlin

-The Gendarmenmarkt Christmas market is named for the gorgeous square where it normally takes place.
+The Gendarmenmarkt Christmas market is named for the gorgeous square where it takes place.
 Three gorgeous buildings frame Gendarmenmarkt square, which makes for a nice backdrop for the Christmas market.
 They are the Deutscher Dom (German Cathedral), Französischer Dom (French Cathedral), and Konzerthaus Berlin (Berlin Concert House).

 Christmas market food at Berlin Christmas Market Gendarmenmarkt